How long is breast augmentation recovery time? How will you feel post-op? Here's what you can expect.

 Swelling may be present in the cleavage area.
 If it is, your cleavage area will most likely feel "mushy" or "spongy".

 Bloating / Fluid Retention - Most women experience bloating, especially in the tummy.
-This is normal, and will dissipate on it's on, under normal circumstances, and usually doesn't require diuretics.
+This is normal, and will dissipate on it's own, under normal circumstances, and usually doesn't require diuretics.
 Do not take diuretics without your surgeon's approval.

 Back pain - After breast augmentation surgery, it's normal to walk with your shoulders hunched forward, as if you're trying to "protect" your chest.
 However, not maintaining proper posture can cause you to have backaches.
 Remember that you will most likely not be sleeping in your normal position, so the change in sleeping position can aggravate things further.
 Additionally, when you get get up, change positions, etc., you will use other muscles to compensate for your chest muscles, which can also make you sore.

-Itching and Dry / Flaky Skin on Breasts - You may or may not experience this.
+Itching and Dry/Flaky Skin on Breasts - You may or may not experience this.
 It is nothing to be alarmed over.
 Sometimes, the stretching of the skin causes it to become itchy, dry, and flaky.
 Using a lotion on your breasts will help make you more comfortable.
 You should always be careful NOT to get any lotion on your incisions until you are sure that they are completely closed, or until your surgeon tells you that it is okay to apply it to those areas.

 Limited Mobility - In the very early post-op stage, you may notice that it is difficult to perform certain tasks, or move in certain ways.
-For example, you may have trouble opening medications (depending on the type of cap they have on them), opening drinks, lifting your arms above your head, washing your hair, driving a car (especially one with a manual transmission), etc. This is more true for women with under the muscle implants than for women with over the muscle implants.
+For example, you may have trouble opening medications (depending on the type of cap they have on them), opening drinks, lifting your arms above your head, washing your hair, driving a car (especially one with a manual transmission).
+This is more true for women with under the muscle implants than for women with over the muscle implants.
 With overs, no stretching of the muscle is involved.

 UBS ("Ugly Breasts Sydrome") - You've finally had your surgery, and the results you're seeing aren't what you paid for.
 "Ugly Breast Sydrome" happens to many women that have breast augmentation surgery.
 Most women aren't going to have gorgeous breasts as soon as they roll out of the operating room.
 They may appear oblong in shape, or torpedo-like, or they may look swollen, broad, and flat.
 The implants may ride high, and be literally right up against your collar bone in the beginning.
 They may be bruised and swollen, and your nipples may be puffy and swollen.
-They may look HUGE, or flat.
+They may look huge, or flat.
 For women who do not realize that this is completely normal, it can be a terrifying experience.
 The good news is that things will get better, given some time and patience.

 Sharp / Stabbing Pains - These are sometimes referred to by breast augmentation patients as "zingers", and are very common.
 These pains usually indicate nerve regeneration.
 So, while they may not be something you enjoy experiencing, keep in mind that nerve regeneration is a good thing.
-Also remember that as you the further you are post-op, the less intense the feeling becomes.
+Also remember that the further you are post-op, the less intense the feeling becomes.
 The pains are very short-lived.
 However, if you are worried about a particular type of pain you're having, consult with your surgeon.
 That's what they're there for.
 At the very least, they can offer you peace of mind.
 At the most, they can take care of any problem that may arise.

 Extreme Sensitivity and/or Numbness - Your breasts will probably feel somewhat numb early on, and at the same time, they may be extremely sensitive.
 It sounds strange, but it happens.
 The good news is that it's temporary, it's to be expected after this type of surgery, and the sensitivity issues resolve on their own.
 Most plastic surgeons will tell you that it may be up to a year before normal sensitivity returns.
-In my case, my sensitivity in my breasts was back to normal at 3 months post-op.
-Some women have taken vitamin B supplements, since vitamin B is good for the nervous system.

 NOTE: Always consult with your plastic surgeon prior to adding any medications, vitamins, or herbal supplements to your daily routine.